TNC Presents Its

 Theater for the New City, 155 First Avenue (at Tenth Street).
 Presented by Theater for the New City.

 $15 general admission.
-MATINEES ARE KIDS’ DAYS: At all matinée performances, children ages five to twelve who are accompanied by a ticket-bearing adult are admitted for $1.00 (adults $15).
-Not recommended for babies and children under five.
+MATINEES ARE KIDS’ DAYS: At all matinée performances, vaccinated children ages five to twelve who are accompanied by a vaccinated, ticket-bearing adult are admitted for $1.00 (adults $15).
+Children under 5 will not be admitted.

 Running time 90 min (all shows).
 Reviewers are invited to all performances.

-NEW YORK — Theater for the New City, 155 First Avenue, will present its 44th annual Thunderbird American Dancers Dance Concert and Pow Wow from January 25 to February 3, 2019.
+NEW YORK — Theater for the New City, 155 First Avenue, will present its 47th annual Thunderbird American Dancers Pow Wow and Dance Concert from January 14 to 23, 2022.
 There will be dances, stories and traditional music from Native Peoples of the Northeast, Southwest and Great Plains regions.
 The event has become a treasured New York tradition for celebrating our diversity by honoring the culture of our first Americans.
 TNC donates all proceeds from the event to college scholarship funds for Native American students.

 A Pow-Wow is more than just a spectator event: it is a joyous reunion for native peoples nationwide and an opportunity for the non-Indian community to voyage into the philosophy and beauty of Native culture.
 Traditionally a gathering and sharing of events, Pow-Wows have come to include spectacular dance competitions, exhibitions, and enjoyment of traditional foods.

-Highlights will also include storytelling by Matoaka Eagle (Santo Domingo/Chickahominy), a Hoop Dance set to guitar and flute music that will be performed on alternating dates by Marie Ponce (Cherokee and Seminole), Michael Taylor (Choktaw) and Matt Cross (Kiowa); a Deer Dance (from the Yaqui Tribes of Southern Arizona) with Ciaran Tufford (Mayan/Cherokee) and Carlos Ponce (Mayan), and various ensemble dances: a Grass Dance and Jingle Dress Dance (from the Northern Plains people), a Stomp Dance (from the Southeastern tribes), a Shawl Dance (from the Oklahoma tribes),a Fancy Dance (from the Oklahoma tribes) and a Robin Dance and Smoke Dance (from the Iroquois).
+Highlights will also include storytelling by Matoaka Eagle (Santo Domingo/Chickahominy), a Hoop Dance set to guitar and flute music that will be performed on alternating dates by Marie Ponce (Cherokee and Seminole), Michael Taylor (Choktaw) and Matt Cross (Kiowa); a Deer Dance (from the Yaqui Tribes of Southern Arizona) with Ciaran Tufford (Mayan/Cherokee) and Carlos Ponce (Mayan), and various ensemble dances: a Grass Dance and Jingle Dress Dance (from the Northern Plains people), a Stomp Dance (from the Southeastern tribes), a Shawl Dance (from the Oklahoma tribes), a Fancy Dance (from the Oklahoma tribes) and a Robin Dance and Smoke Dance (from the Iroquois).
 As the audience enters the theater, they will be serenaded by the Heyna Second Son Singers (various tribes).
-In the final section of the program, the audience will be invited to join in the Round Dance/Friendship Dance (in evening shows) and a Contest Dance (in matinées).
-After the program, the dancers stay for photographs and to meet the audience.

 The troupe made a home in the old McBurney YMCA on 23rd Street and Seventh Ave.
 Within three or four years, they were traveling throughout the continental U.S., expanding and sharing their repertoire and gleaning new dances on the reservations.
 A number of Thunderbird members are winners of Fancy Dance contests held on reservations, where the standard of competition is unmistakably high.

 The Thunderbird-TNC collaboration began in 1975, when Crystal Field directed a play called “The Only Good Indian.”
 For research, Ms. Field lived on a Hopi reservation for three weeks.
-In preparation for the project, she met Louis Mofsie, Artistic Director of the group and a representative of the American Indian Community House.
-They made plans for a Pow Wow to celebrate the winter solstice.
+In preparation for the project, she met Louis Mofsie, Artistic Director of the dance troupe and a representative of the American Indian Community House.
+Mofsie suggested a Pow Wow and dance concert to celebrate the winter solstice.
 Field, who is herself 1% native American, committed herself to bring this to fruition.
 The event has continued annually to this day.

 The troupe’s appearances benefit college scholarship funds for Native American students.
 The Thunderbird American Indian Dancers Scholarship Fund receives its sole support from events like this concert (it receives no government or corporate contributions), and has bestowed over 350 scholarships to-date.
 Theater for the New City has been presenting Pow-Wows annually as a two-week event since 1976, with the box office donated to these scholarships.